 How Caregivers for Cancer Patients Can Create a Healthy In-Home Network

-The number of people who are diagnosed with cancer has declined over the years.
+The number of people that doctors diagnose with cancer has declined over the years.
 However, the number of people who are living with the disease has increased.
 People are living much longer after the diagnosis because there is better access to medical care and people are getting tested before the first symptoms appear.
 Caregivers for cancer patients allow the patient to recover at home and help them during this difficult time.

 These caregivers are either informal caregivers or formal caregivers.
 An informal caregiver is usually a family member, and they do not receive pay for assisting the cancer patient.
 Formal caregivers for cancer patients are trained professionals who come into the home on a predetermined schedule and provide care and assistance to the patient.
 A formal caregiver can be a: